 Writing Your Birth Story is inclusive of all birthing people, scenarios, situations, and choices, although it is geared towards people who had live births.
 My experience and perspective as a writer and doula informed every aspect of the course—it honors the beautiful multiplicity of birth itself while guiding students through their individual writing processes.

-It’s $33.
-15% of profits in even months go to a BIPOC-led and centered person, group or organization.
+It’s $39.
+15% of profits go to a BIPOC-led and centered person, group or organization.

 However you approach your story, I have full confidence you’ll write a birth story that feels truthful and meaningful to you.
 Happy writing!